MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 ### Prerequisites

-It's recommended that the following be completed before beginning this tutorial:
+It is recommended that the following be completed before beginning this tutorial:

 > [!VIDEO https://www.youtube.com/embed/95D8cNebCwM]
 *This video is an excellent way to quickly get up to speed*